guariglia/HDA/readme.md

 | 11a Long SVR CrossVal Curves.R | SVR Model Development Plots Generated |
 | 12 Long Preds Output Plot.R | Results and Plots Produced for All Predictor Sets |

-The following scripts were used for Short term forecasting:
+**Short Term Forecasting.** The following scripts were used for short term forecasting:
 | script                            | Description                                                                                                                                                                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 01 Train-Test | Construction of Train-Test sets for Long and Short term forecasting (incl both ex-post and ex-ante) |